ismailrascicgithub/log_manger/README.md

 ### 📡 API Component

-APP IS MOST BUILT IN MCV ARHITCETURE WITH BREZZE AUTH, WHIL HERE IS ONLY API ROUTE FOR ADDING LOGS
+APP IS MOST BUILT IN MCV ARHITCETURE WITH BREZZE AUTH, WHILE HERE IS ONLY API ROUTE FOR ADDING LOGS

 | Feature            | Description                                                   |
 |--------------------|---------------------------------------------------------------|